Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-Inclusive models that are superhuman, embodied AI for real-world applications such as **medicine**.
+Inclusive and embodied AI that is superhuman for real-world applications such as **medicine**.

 ## News